TEDxAuckland/tedx-auckland-site/src/_posts/2018-10-15-the-speaker-curation-process.md

 ![](/uploads/blog-post-1.jpg)

-##### One of the most commonly asked questions posed to us at TEDxAuckland is *“how do you select your speakers?”*.
+### One of the most commonly asked questions posed to us at TEDxAuckland is *“how do you select your speakers?”*.

-Based on the many random pitches we received only 3 days before the event, it occurred to me that a lot of people had the wrong idea about how much work was involved.
-And I don’t blame them, especially because the answer is more complicated than many people would think.

-Now, with the 2018 event wrapped, I’d like to try explaining it.
+It occurred to me that many people had the wrong idea about how much work was involved.
+Now, with the 2018 event wrapped, I’d like to try explaining the process.

 I first became part of the TEDxAkl team as a video editor, late December 2017.
 The 2017 event had just occurred, and as a recent graduate looking for projects to save myself from post-uni emptiness, I jumped at the opportunity to edit the talks.
 However, these were talks I hadn’t seen performed live, from speakers I had never met.